 The law also requires a $100,000 minimum interconnection fee and transparency around duplicative interconnection requests, aiming to clean up Texas's congested project queue by filtering out speculative “phantom loads.”

-Grid access is no longer guaranteed: The assumption that AI and compute infrastructure can scale freely is being challenged by physical and policy constraints.
+Grid access is no longer guaranteed: The assumption that AI and compute infrastructure can scale freely on grid-only supply is being challenged by physical and policy constraints - even in ERCOT, the historically fastest U.S. interconnection environment.

-Policy tailwinds are bifurcating: Investors must track not just where megawatts are growing, but where they’re allowed to operate under stress.
+Policy direction is bifurcating: Buyers must track not just where megawatts are growing, but where they're allowed to operate under stress.
+The buyers who lock in dedicated supply ahead of mandatory disconnection rules retain operational predictability that grid-only competitors will not have.

 “Texas is testing the appetite of big players to contribute to grid stability.
 And they're putting real price signals behind it,” said Kavulla.